Research Areas and Expertise

 - Artistic Research

 Lasse Thoresen (b.
-1949) is a professor of composition at the Norwegian State Academy of Music where he has taught composition, electro-acoustic music, and sonology since 1975.
-From 1988 to 2000 Mr. Thoresen occupied the principal chair of composition at the Norwegian Academy of Music in Oslo where he is still teaching composition.
-He was guest professor at ESMUC, Barcelona in 2007.
-He is guest professor at McGill, Canada 2013- 2014.
+1949) is a professor of composition at the Norwegian State Academy of Music, where he has taught composition, electroacoustic music, and sonology since 1975.
+From 1988 to 2000, Mr Thoresen occupied the principal chair of composition at the Norwegian Academy of Music in Oslo, where he is still teaching composition.
+He was a guest professor at ESMUC, Barcelona, in 2007.
+He is a guest professor at McGill, Canada, from 2013 to 2014.

-From 2004 till 2010 he has been the artistic leader of the Concrescence Project, which aimed at the enrichment of classical singing through contact with ethnic traditions (specifically overtone singing and Scandinavian folk song).
-The project has involved Nordic Voices and the Latvian Radio Choir, and a number of composers.
+From 2004 to 2010, he was the artistic leader of the Concrescence Project, which aimed the enrichment of classical singing through contact with ethnic traditions (specifically overtone singing and Scandinavian folk song).
+The project has involved Nordic Voices, Latvian Radio Choir, and several composers.

-Lasse Thoresen has taught at the Norwegian Academy of Music since 1975, since 1988 as Professor of Composition.
+Lasse Thoresen has taught at the Norwegian Academy of Music from 1975, 1988 as a Professor of Composition.